Bancroft History, Family Crest & Coats of Arms

-Another 109 words (8 lines of text) are included under the topic Early Bancroft Notables in all our PDF Extended History products and printed products wherever possible.
+Another 75 words (5 lines of text) are included under the topic Early Bancroft Notables in all our PDF Extended History products and printed products wherever possible.

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Bancroft family emigrate to North America:

 Bancroft Settlers in United States in the 17th Century

 - John and Jane Bancroft, who settled in Boston Massachusetts in 1632

 - John Bancroft, who arrived in Lynn, Massachusetts in 1632

 - Roger Bancroft, who arrived in Cambridge, Massachusetts in 1636

 - William Bancroft, who arrived in Virginia in 1640

 - William Bancroft, who landed in Virginia in 1640

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)